bitcrush/minimal/README.md

 ===================
 Let's breakdown the left prompt (from left to right):
 - User privilege:
-	- green if root.
+	- red if root.
-	- reset if not.
+	- green if not.
 - Background jobs:
-	- green if 1 or more jobs in background.
+	- blue if 1 or more jobs in background.
 	- reset if 0 jobs.
 - Keymap indicator:
-	- green if in main or vi insert mode
+	- magenta if in main or vi insert mode
-	- reset if in vi command mode
+	- green if in vi command mode
 - Exit status:
-	- green if last command returned 0.
+	- reset if last command returned 0.
 	- red if not.

 On the right prompt: